Skip to content

 --webhook-url https://example.com/hook

 Cross-repo subscriptions are not currently supported through the warmhub_subscription_create MCP tool.
-Use the CLI to create cross-repo subscriptions.
+Use the CLI or SDK instead.

 FieldDescription